 Fruit Preservation and Infusion By Spirit

 Tinctures: A concentrated mixture of liquid Herbs or spices steeped in alcohol.
 Some are said to have medicinal qualities.
-Certain recipes use less alcohol with less than 54% ABV so they may need to be refrigerated.
+Certain recipes use less alcohol with less than 54% ABV, so they may need to be refrigerated.

 Maceration: steeping or marinating fruit, sugar, and liquor.
-The end product is often used for baked goods, confectionery delicacies, and a topping for ice cream and puddings.
+The end product is often used for baked goods, confectionery delicacies, and as a topping for ice cream and puddings.

 How To Preserve Fruit In Alcohol

-- Use fresh fruit that is free of blemishes and that has firm skin
+- Use fresh fruit that is free of blemishes, and that has firm skin

 - Place fruit in a clean jar with a lid